“Not only can the human’s being not be understood without madness,

 “I will always lean my heart as close to your soul as I can.”
 Hafez

-As a somatic therapist and anthropologist I attend to the ways that traumatic experiences impact everyday lives and communities.
-Through attuned verbal connection, touch and slow movement I facilitate resolution of somatic symptoms and related behavioral patterns that express unmet needs and traumatic stress.
 My intention is to recognize and honor each individual’s current capacities and the socially-hierarchized relational fields in which these capacities are lived and navigated.
-I tenderly foster a sustainable process of capacity-building toward resilience and profound connection with self and the world.
+I tenderly foster a sustainable process of capacity-building toward resilience and profound connection with self, one’s communities and the world.
 A first step in this direction is having the experience of sincerely being seen and met for who you are and for what you and your communities/lineages live/d.
 I whole-heartedly hold the space for this encounter.

 Traumatic experiences – whether relational or event-centered, or whether situated in the past or the present – share a common thread: the experience of the absence of choice.
-My approach involves supporting the unique spatiousness and safety conditions that each individual requires to connect within with the feeling of choice.
-The process of knowing, feeling and acting from a place of true choice is foundational for transformative healing: it can allow us to vulnerably and intimately appear to ourselves and to the world.
+My approach supports new explorations of spatiousness that yield opportunities for creatively mobilizing experiences of agency.
+This process of knowing, feeling and acting from a place of mobilized agency is foundational for transformative healing: it can allow us to vulnerably and intimately appear to ourselves and to the world.

-A rich research past as an academic equally enhances my approach to my work.
-I previously taught in the Departments of Anthropology at the University of Florida and the University of Chicago where Ifocused on theorizing the production of adverse social norms like racial, gender, class, and citizenship discrimination; I assessed how everyday sociocultural patterns go unrecognized because of our normative relationships to them.
+A rich and stormy research past as an academic equally enhances my approach to my work.
+I previously taught in the Departments of Anthropology at the University of Florida and the University of Chicago where I focused on theorizing the re/production of pervasive social norms like racial, gender, class, and citizenship discrimination; I assessed how adverse, everyday sociocultural patterns go unrecognized because of our normative relationships to them.
 Today, as a social justice-centered somatic therapist, and a ‘recovering anthropologist’, I employ an embodied approach that’s skilled at excavating un/subconscious social patterning that is reproduced in the therapeutic field.
-And now I work from a reversed perspective: instead of assessing how or why patterns work, I attend to the safety conditions that support their unraveling such that people acquire access to the choice to live more fully.
-I had the fortunate opportunity to explore such unraveling as core faculty in the Somatic Studies specialization doctoral program at Pacifica Graduate Institute (2016-2019).
-I recently made the decision to leave academia, again, to create space for an exclusive focus on the mastery of my craft as a somatic therapist, and as a somatic researcher of the embodied experience of the wrongful conviction process and its aftermath.
+And now I work from a reversed perspective: instead of assessing how or why patterns work, I attend to the safety conditions that trouble such patterning such that people acquire access to sustainably mobilize their agency in the world.
+I had the opportunity to explore such troubling as core faculty in the Somatic Studies specialization doctoral program at Pacifica Graduate Institute (2016-2019).
+I recently made the decision to leave academia, again, to create space for an exclusive focus on my craft: integrating embodied social theory and somatic awareness as preparatory ground work for sustainable social justice engagement.